Enabling Validation for Robust Few-Shot Recognition: Experiments

-{\bf Implementation Details.} We implement all the methods with PyTorch and train on a single NVIDIA RTX 4090 GPU (24GB), except CoOp and MaPLe which we run on A40 GPU (48GB).
-For data augmentation during VLM adaptation, we apply random resize, crop, and horizontal flip.
-For methods that involve learning, we use the AdamW optimizer and a cosine-annealing learning rate scheduler.
-We set the learning rates 1e-6 for the backbone and 1e-3 for the classifier, and batch size as 64.
-We finetune the VLM using our methods for 50 epochs to ensure convergence (though the best-performing checkpoints on the ID validation set are selected around epoch-10).
-When adopt CT, we set the temperature as 0.01.
-For AP, we set the max iteration $T=10$ and magnitude $\epsilon=0.01$; we analyze the impacts of $\epsilon$ in \cref{fig:epsilon}.
-When using more loss terms (e.g., \cref{eq:joint-training}), we set their weights as 1.
+{\bf Implementation Details.} We implement all the methods with PyTorch and train on a single NVIDIA RTX 4090 GPU (24GB), except CoOp and MaPLe, on which we run on A40 GPU (48GB) due to their demands on large GPU memories.
+For all the methods, we apply data augmentation: random resize, random crop, and horizontal flip.
+In training, we use the AdamW optimizer and a cosine-annealing learning rate scheduler.
+For our method, we set the learning rates to 1e-6 for the backbone and 1e-3 for the classifier, and batch size to 64.
+We finetune the VLM for 10 epochs per stage and use our validation strategy for checkpoint selection (\cref{fig:validation}).
+For AP, we set the max iteration $T=10$ and magnitude $\epsilon=0.007$; we analyze the impacts of $\epsilon$ in \cref{fig:epsilon}.
+We perform AP on both the task-specific and retrieved data.